-Continuing graduate students may enroll any time during Priority Enrollment by telephone.
+Continuing graduate students may enroll in classes through WebReg or by coming to the Registrar's office any time during the quarterly enrollment period.
 A Personal Access Code (PAC) number is issued to graduate students by the Office of the Registrar.
-Students may also use StudentLink to enroll, add, change, and drop classes.
-Students who do not use telephone or StudentLink registration may complete Add/Drop Cards and file them with the Office of the Registrar any time during enrollment periods.
+Students may also use WebReg to add, change, and drop classes.
+Students who do not use WebReg may complete Add/Drop Cards and file them with the Office of the Registrar any time during enrollment periods.

-Complete instructions for enrolling by telephone (T-REG) or Add/Drop Cards can be found in the quarterly Schedule of Classes and on StudentLink.
+Complete instructions for enrolling by WebReg or Add/Drop Cards can be found in the quarterly Schedule of Classes and on StudentLink.

-Confirmation of classes is immediate by telephone.
+Confirmation of classes is immediate by WebReg.
 Students must officially withdraw from a course to avoid receiving a failing grade.